Trollius: Ecology

-All species of Trollius are poisonous to cattle and other livestock when fresh, but their acrid taste means they are usually left uneaten.
+All species of the genus Trollius are poisonous to cattle and other livestock when fresh, but their acrid taste means they are usually left uneaten.
 They are, however, used as food plants by the larvae of some Lepidoptera species including silver-ground carpet.

+Research on Trollius europaeus indicates that its closed, globe-shaped flower form may have evolved as a defense mechanism against the over-exploitation by its seed-eating fly pollinators.
+These seed-eating fly pollinators, coming from the genus Chiastocheta, lay eggs within the flowers where their larve consume some of the developing seeds while adults facilitate pollination.
+This creates a specialized and stable mutualistic interaction.

 Cultivation

-Some species are popular ornamental flowers in horticulture, with several cultivars selected for large and brightly coloured flowers.
+Some species of the genus Trollius are popular ornamental flowers in horticulture, with several cultivars selected for large and brightly coloured flowers.
 The hybrid T. × cultorum in particular is a source of several garden cultivars, including 'Superbus', which has gained the Royal Horticultural Society's Award of Garden Merit.